 - I first qualified in CIBTAC (Aesthetics) at the original Steiner School in Wardour Street, Central London.
 There are similar courses available in Ray Cochrane, London College of Beauty Therapy, CIDESCO’s website and ITEC’s website.

-- I am currently contracted by Pixi, DCL, Herbivore and Living Sea Therapy on a professional basis as a consultant (as of July 2018), but my work affiliation with them gives them no editorial control over, nor product placement expectations on this site, nor have any of them ever asked for special treatment.
+- I am currently contracted by Pixi and Indeed Labs on a professional basis as a consultant (as of Nov 2019), but my work affiliation with them gives them no editorial control over, nor product placement expectations on this site, nor have either of them ever asked for special treatment.
 They are two very separate entities.
 I never use affiliate links on a client’s products while I am working with them, although there may be some overlap of archive posts.

-- I consider sponsored content across my various channels for anything outside of stand-alone skincare reviews, i.e. dedicated blog posts to one item.
+- I consider sponsored content across my various channels.
 Anything considered vaguely sponsored content will be clearly labelled and blatantly obvious.
 I have always followed the ASA’s guidelines.

 Affiliates Links and Cookies